alces-software/flight-appliance-docs/docs/source/launch-os/launching_on_os.rst

 Launching on OpenStack
 ######################

 Alces Flight Compute can be launched on your local OpenStack private cloud platform to give you access to your own, private HPC cluster using your on-premise infrastructure.
+As different clouds can run different versions and configurations of OpenStack, you may need to build images for Flight Compute that suit your platform - alternatively, please contact Alces to purchase consultancy time to build custom images for you.

 Prerequisites
 =============

+ * An Alces Flight image for your platform
- * Alces OpenStack user account
+ * An OpenStack user account
- * Correctly connected to the cluster DMZ network
+ * A client machine, correctly connected to the cluster DMZ network
- * Appropriate resource quota to create the number of compute nodes you choose
+ * An appropriate resource quota to create the number of compute nodes you choose
- * OpenStack keypair added
+ * An OpenStack keypair added for your user

 How to deploy
 =============